How Soybeans are exported

 The soybean export process involves several steps, starting with cultivation and harvesting.

-The next stage is transportation to ports, where they are loaded onto ships bound for various destinations around the world.
+The next stage is transportation to the ports, where they are loaded onto ships bound for various destinations around the world.

 To ensure quality control and prevent pest contamination during transit, strict regulations govern all aspects of exports.